plus3it/watchmaker/docs/findings/el9.md

   .. _Ensure Logs Sent To Remote Host: #ensure-logs-sent-to-remote-host
   .. _Configure Multiple DNS Servers in /etc/resolv.conf: #configure-multiple-dns-servers-in-/etc/resolv.conf
   .. _Configure System to Forward All Mail For The Root Account: #configure-system-to-forward-all-mail-for-the-root-account
+  .. _Ensure Chrony is only configured with the server directive: #ensure-chrony-is-only-configured-with-the-server-directive

   +-----------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------+
   | Finding Summary                                                                                                             | Finding Identifiers                              |